 Pigly.com offers a wide range of tools from savings, budgeting, retirement planning, mortgages, auto loans, personal loans, and so on, and their site offers a little something for everyone.
 There’s a good deal of content to select from within the different areas- you can select basic amounts or delve into things with more specific parameters.
 I stick to basics.

 Start spending less.
 If you can.
 I say that half jokingly, but I’m aware that some folks are spending as little as possible and that’s not a joke.
 So IF you can spend less, do it.
 Even if it’s just spending less on one thing a month.
 Do you really NEED to be able to watch Netflix on 5 devices at once?
 That’s a super simple way to save a few dollars a month.
-Saving now can help you save for a financial goal- a big vacation, secondary education, a new home, etc.
+Saving now can help you save for a financial goal- a big vacation, secondary education, a new home, etc. You could even use a refinance mortgage calculator to see if it’s a good idea for you to refinance your mortgage and free up some extra cash that way.
+It’s not for everyone, but it could work.

 Start saving money now, even if it is only $5 a month.
 I’m literally using the bare bones I can think of to illustrate why this is important, hence the .03% APR.
 So over time, your $5 a month turns into several hundred dollars.
 I know, I know, it’s not that exciting.